 - Sometimes during the preheat stage, there is flux outgassing that can override the paste’s coalescence force.

-- Too high component placement pressure can also be an issue.
+- Excessive component placement pressure can also be an issue.
 This can push deposited solder paste onto the solder mask.
 Hence, not being able to fuse back into the joint.

 - Reducing the stencil thickness or reducing the aperture dimensions.
 On the side where the solder bead occurs a reduction of 10% should solve this problem.